jakubsmiarowski/send-ether/README.md

 Take note, send-ether widget is a button that can be added to your website/internet shop but in order for it to work it needs active payment gate.
 We're going to do that in next steps.

 1. Go to [send-ether.space](https://send-ether.space).
-This is the admin website created for the purpose of tracking transactions made with send-ether widget.
+This is the admin website I created for the purpose of tracking transactions made with send-ether widget.
 2. Login with your GitHub account
 3. On Account page you will see some basic information from GitHub account, and a button to create a payment gate.
 To create it simply click it and when asked provide name for the gate.